-The Corporation participates in two cash based plans of DBAG, the Deutsche Bank Restricted Incentive Plan (RIP) and the Deutsche Bank Restricted Cash Plan (RCP).
+The Corporation participates in two cash-based plans of DBAG, the Deutsche Bank Restricted Incentive Plan (RIP) and the Deutsche Bank Restricted Cash Plan (RCP).
 Awards under the RIP are granted as deferred cash compensation, generally vesting over a three to five year period.
+RIP awards are expense ratably over the vesting period, net of estimated forfeitures.
 Under the RCP, awards are vested and beneficially owned at the time of grant and are generally released over a three to five year period.
+The RCP awards are expensed at the time of grant.
 In line with regulatory requirements, these plans (both RIP and RCP) include performance conditions based on Group and/or Divisional performance.
 Thus, there is the possibility that all or portions of the awards will be subject to forfeiture in the event of non-achievement of defined targets, in addition to forfeiture for other reasons, including breach of policy or financial impairment.